LijunRuan-ZJLG/bubbly-flow-images-prediction/README.md

 In this paper, we proposed an improved one-hot method to achieve bubbly images generation at continuable superficial gas velocities.

 ## Resouces

-**weight file of the generate model and the detector** the weight file of the pretrained model can be found on [Google Drive](https://drive.google.com/drive/folders/1yabGWhDVhZF-wJRkcB1fvQlKVyysC5Vf?usp=sharing)
+The weight file of the pretrained prediction model and the detector can be found on [Google Drive](https://drive.google.com/drive/folders/1yabGWhDVhZF-wJRkcB1fvQlKVyysC5Vf?usp=sharing)

 ## System requirement
 * Python 3.5.2